Geoff Lawton’s resume

 4] our Celestial Map where we circulate consciousness in a Spectrum of Light and “Involve” all of existence.

-[source page – http://relativitycreationismcosmology.com/
+[source page – https://relativitycreationismcosmology.com/

 great work Geoff, – you are a visionary